Vexcited/passkit-generator.js/README.md

 ## API

-Since this is a rewrite or [`passkit-generator`](https://github.com/alexandercerutti/passkit-generator), the documentation is literally the same as the original repository : <https://github.com/alexandercerutti/passkit-generator/wiki>.
+Since this is a rewrite, the documentation is literally the [same as the original repository](https://github.com/alexandercerutti/passkit-generator/wiki).

 Just note that `.getAsStream()` is removed.